gwillz/autoyaml/README.md

 A thing that neatly loads config files as nested modules.
 No dicts or nothing.

 - creates the default config file if needed
-- throws `IOError`s on variations from the default config
+- throws `IOError` on variations from the default config
 - hides away ugly dicts and excessive configuration
+- read-only access to config properties

 ## Usage